wynnblevins/burger/README.md

 This command will spin up a local node server and serve your application on [localhost:8080](http://localhost:8080)

 ### Wiping the Database
-For convenience purposes, if the developer wants to hava a fresh reinstall (ie wipe all data in the burgers table) of their local burger_db database, then they can run the application with freshDb argument.
+For convenience purposes, if the developer wants to hava a fresh reinstall of their local burger_db database (ie wipe all data in the burgers table), then they can run the application with freshDb argument.
 For example:
 ```
 node server.js freshDb
 ```

 ## Live Heroku Deployment
 Currently the Eat-Da-Burger! application is deployed on heroku [here](https://shrouded-ravine-64865.herokuapp.com/)